 - Check if the certification body uses the relevant CASCO standard

 - Check if it is accredited.
 Accreditation provides independent confirmation of competence.
-Accreditation is not compulsory, and non-accreditation does not necessarily mean the certification body is not reputable.
+However, accreditation is not compulsory, and non-accreditation does not necessarily mean the certification body is not reputable.
 To find an accredited certification body, contact the national accreditation body in your country or visit International Accreditation Forum CertSearch.

 Complaints about certification